Biohazard & Crime Scene Cleanup in Knoxville

 What Are Biohazards?

 A biohazard refers to any biological substance that poses a threat to the health of living organisms, primarily humans.
 These hazards can come in various forms, including bacteria, viruses, fungi, and other microorganisms that can cause disease.
-In situations where these substances are present, professional cleanup is needed to mitigate the risk of exposure and contamination.
+In situations where these substances are present, professional biohazard cleanup is needed to mitigate the risk of exposure and contamination.

 Below is a list of common types of biohazards that require specialized cleanup protocols: